Office of National Intelligence: History

 The origins of ONI stem from recommendations of the Royal Commission on Intelligence and Security (also known as the First Hope Commission) which was established on 21 August 1974 by Australia's Prime Minister Gough Whitlam and led by Justice Robert Hope, for the formation of an independent agency to provide intelligence assessments on political, strategic and economic issues directly to the Prime Minister.
 The Commission reported in 1977 to the Australian Government led by Malcolm Fraser, and four of its eight reports were tabled in Parliament.

 The ONA was established under the Office of National Assessments Act 1977, which ensured ONA's statutory independence from government.
 ONA began operations on 20 February 1978, assuming the Joint Intelligence Organisation's foreign intelligence assessment role.
 The Joint Intelligence Organisation retained its defence intelligence assessment role until it was restructured as the Defence Intelligence Organisation in 1990.

 The Office of National Intelligence is based in the Hope Building, on National Circuit in the Australian Capital Territory.

 The formation of the Office of National Intelligence was announced by Prime Minister Malcolm Turnbull on the 18 July 2017 in line with recommendations from the 2017 Independent Review of the Australian Intelligence Community led by Michael L'Estrange and Stephen Merchant.
 The Office of National Intelligence subsumes the Office of National Assessments, with its facilities in the Robert Marsden Hope Building.
 The expanded role of the agency includes the strategic development and enterprise management of the National Intelligence Community.
 On the 1 December 2017, Prime Minister Malcolm Turnbull announced Nick Warner, then Director-General of the Australian Secret Intelligence Service and former Secretary of the Department of Defence, to serve as the Director-General of the Office of National Intelligence.
 ONI was formally stood up on the 20 December 2018.

+Following the expiration of Andrew Shearer's term as director-general of the Office of National Intelligence, Kathy Klugman was appointed to the role and thus became the first female occupier of the role in December 2025.